Who is the world’s best micro artist?

-I left school at sixteen and I started a specialised career in engineering with the MoD.
+I left school at the tender age of sixteen and I started a specialised career in engineering with the MoD.
 I was trained to work on complex miniature devices as an instrument mechanic at 18 Base Workshops, Bovington.
-Many of the things I learned and trained on I’m still not allowed to talk about!
+I signed the Official Secrets Act so I’m still not allowed to talk about everything I learned but I can say it was one of the best apprenticeships in the UK!

 Unfortunately I lost my Dad at this time and I decided to stop my career at Flight Refuelling to look after my mum, who had sadly developed vascular dementia.
 Time moved on.

-I then discovered the challenges of creating microscopic paintings and sculptures.
-With my friend Edward Hammond’s help and support, I became a professional artist in February 2021.
+I love challenge of creating microscopic paintings and sculptures.
+With my friend and professional manager, Edward Hammond.
+I became a professional artist in February 2021.
+I made my first tiny sculpture in 2018 when I was around 50 years old.

 I use my own special micro precision tools and techniques that I’ve been crafting over the years.
 I mount microblading needles onto the ends of instrument screwdrivers.
-Then with around sixty of the hand tools I mount microscopic attachments to the tip of the microblading needles.
-The tools are made from silicon carbide also known as carborundum which is only second in hardness to diamond.
+Then I mount microscopic attachments to the tip of the microblading needles.
+Some of the tools are made from silicon carbide, also known as carborundum which is only second in hardness to diamond.

 These tools I use for cutting, carving, gouging and shaping.
 Other tools have ultra fine hairs for painting, holding and manipulating the art.
 With a huge variety of attachments from drills, saws, forks, tweezers to paint brushes and lifting and holding tools I have a micro toolbox at my disposal.
 Unfortunately because of the nature of these delicate tools they are constantly breaking and I’m forced to stop what I’m doing and remake them.